gokcehan/lf/doc.md

 ## cmd-delete-home (default `<c-u>`), cmd-delete-end (default `<c-k>`)

-Delete everything up to the beginning/end of line.
+Delete everything up to the beginning/end of the line.

 ## cmd-delete-unix-word (default `<c-w>`)